 Due to that if you wish to install via HDMI then micro USB serial port connection is not required.

-- Download an unzip the prebuilt image above on a USB stick (while keeping the /boot/ directory)
+- Download and unzip the prebuilt image above on a USB stick (while keeping the /boot/ directory)

 - While CuBox is powered off, insert the USB stick on the upper USB port of CuBox

 - Connect a USB to micro-USB cable and get a terminal up and running as described in CuBox serial port.
-Preferred choosing putty since the installer uses colors
+Putty is recommended since the installer uses colors

 - Power-on CuBox